 ___ resists sideways movement

 The same benefits recognized in humans who receive massage therapy are true for animals.
-Massage therapy additionally is an excellent method of communicating with our animal companions, to express to them that they are loved and cared for, particularly if they have a history of mistreatment or trust issues.
+Massage therapy additionally is a wonderful method of communicating with our animal companions, to express to them that they are loved and cared for, particularly if they have a history of mistreatment or trust issues.

-Experts estimate that upwards of ninety percent of disease is stress-related.
-Massage is an effective tool for managing this stress, which translates into:
+Massage is an effective tool for managing stress, which translates into:

 - Decreased anxiety.